kyphan38/web/assets/docs/study/vault/4-compare-authentication-methods.md

 Success!
 Enabled approle auth method at: approle/
 ```

-## Configuring Auth Methods using CLI
+## Configuring Auth Methods Using CLI

 Use the vault auth comamnd